 Snapchat has become quite a popular application for smartphone users in the past couple of years.
-Girls and guys below the age of 27 are the biggest fans of the program, and few experts have even predicted that Snapchat might overcome Facebook in popularity in a few years to come.
+Girls and guys below the age of 27 are the program’s biggest fans, and few experts have even predicted that Snapchat might overcome Facebook in popularity in a few years.

-From this, you can already conclude that chatting on Snapchat is even more dangerous while driving than doing regular texting.
-It is because you are more focused on the message you receive, knowing that it will disappear within 10 seconds.
+You can conclude that chatting on Snapchat is even more dangerous while driving than regular texting.
+It is because you are more focused on the message you receive, knowing it will disappear within 10 seconds.
 And this translates to more traffic accidents on the road.

 Few people would argue that they only take a couple of seconds to look at their texts, but this is an invalid argument.
 An accident does not even need a second to take place.
 It is all about attention.
-The moment you lose your attention, you not only lose focus on the road but also subconsciously forget that you are driving a car.
+The moment you lose your attention, you lose focus on the road and subconsciously forget that you are driving a car.

-Also, this can lead to a little rotation in your steering.
-The moment you look up, you realize that you are already on your way to hit into a pole or tree.
-Quite often, there is news on TV wherein a driver crashes into a tree, sways off the road, or runs into another car because he was looking at his phone.
+Also, this can lead to a bit of rotation in your steering.
+When you look up, you realize that you are already on your way to hitting a pole or tree.
+Quite often, there is news on TV wherein a driver crashes into a tree, sways off the road, or runs into another car because he is looking at his phone.

 Snapchat is a top-rated app today.
 Millions use the phone app.
 However, it remains linked to some injuries and wrongful death.
 The case is worse when the users drive.
 Below you will see several incidents caused by the app.
 CNN recently compiled a list of accidents tied to it.

 The victims ranged in age from 9 to 39 years old.
 Three adults and two children died in the crash.
 Shortly after the driver’s girlfriend used Snapchat, he lost control of their VW Golf.
-It then crossed the median and collided nearly head-on with a Toyota Sienna, which caught fire.
-The Golf then struck another car, and debris hit yet a third vehicle.
+It crossed the median and nearly collided with a Toyota Sienna, which caught fire.
+The Golf struck another car, and debris has yet to hit a third vehicle.
 Two other car crash victims were in critical condition.

-There appear to be cases involving Snapchat as the culprit in a traffic accident and driving while intoxicated is a crime.
-And driving while texting or looking at your Snapchat messages is no less of a crime.
-Just like intoxication, you were reading messages while driving leads to accidents, severe ones.
-It is best that you avoid using Snapchat or any other applications while driving, and that you instead try and become a role model for young drivers.
+There appear to be cases involving Snapchat as the culprit in a traffic accident, and driving while intoxicated is a crime.
+And driving while texting or looking at your Snapchat messages is no less a crime.
+Like intoxication, you were reading messages while driving, which leads to severe accidents.
+You should avoid using Snapchat or other applications while driving and instead try becoming a role model for young drivers.